openenclave/openenclave/docs/ApiGuidelines.md

 * Experimental APIs must be in a header file that is published to the SDK output directory.
 They can be in their own header, or in a header file that is shared with public APIs but only if surrounded by an appropriate ifdef (e.g., "#ifdef OE\_CONTEXT\_SWITCHLESS\_EXPERIMENTAL\_FEATURE").
-* Experimental APIs should be fully documented using doxygen markup in the header file
+* Experimental APIs should be fully documented using doxygen markup in the header file, and include the @experimental markup.
 * Experimental APIs must have at least one test case.
+This means that, for any pull request to be merged that adds an experimental API, it must also add at least one test case for it.
 * Experimental APIs should ideally be used in some sample code (separate from samples that use only public APIs) or snippet.
 Ideally, the sample should be one that is compiled as part of the build.
 For rarely used APIs, the sample might simply be a snippet in the doxygen